isomerpages/moe-anchorgreenpri/_cce/MOE Sexuality Education in Schools.md

 6\.&nbsp;The upper primary years mark the onset of puberty.
 With better nutrition and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
 The implication is that our children are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
 Furthermore, our young are also exposed to a wide range of influences that could endanger health and undermine the integrity of the family.
 Our students require close guidance so that they can respond with discernment to the sexual messages in the media and other sources.

 7\.
 Sexuality Education (SEd) lessons are taught as part of CCE (FTGP) at Primary 5 and 6.
-In SEd, students learn to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
+Through these lessons, students will learn healthy ways to manage the physiological, social and emotional changes in their growing years.
+They learn to build healthy and rewarding relationships with others, including those with members of the opposite sex.
+Students are also guided to make wise, informed and responsible decisions to keep themselves safe from sexuality-related risks.

-**At Anchor Green Primary School, the following lessons will be taught in 2023.
-However, pls note that adjustments to the schedule may be necessary due to the extenuating circumstances such as (HBL etc)**
+**At Anchor Green Primary School, the following Sexuality Education lessons will be taught in 2024:**

 #### Primary 5